-Just as in chelation therapy—which doctors use to eliminate heavy metals from the bloodstream in patients suffering from metal poisoning—citric acid binds to calcium and lime, which are abundant in hard water.
-This allows other cleaning agents and surfactants to work better, and if you use it in higher concentrations, you can actually eliminate solid mineral deposits in your appliances.
+Just as in chelation therapy—which doctors use to eliminate heavy metals from the bloodstream in patients suffering from heavy metal poisoning—citric acid binds to calcium and lime, which are abundant in hard water.
+This allows other cleaning agents and surfactants to work better, and if you use the white crystals in higher concentrations, you can actually eliminate solid mineral deposits in your appliances.

-If you’re a tea fan you probably have an electric kettle, and if you do, it probably has some mineral buildup inside.
+If you’re a fan of tea, you probably have an electric kettle, and it probably has some mineral buildup inside.
 Using filtered water instead of tap helps prevent this (or at least slow the process down), but if you have a hard water source in your area, it’s highly likely metals and minerals coming straight from your faucet have created a white crust.
-This residue can even crack and end up in the bottom of your tea.
+This residue can even crack and end up in your tea.
 Gross.

-But because of citric acid’s chelating faculties, cleaning your electric kettle is both fast and simple.
+But because of its chelating faculties, using citric acid to clean your electric kettle is both fast and simple.
 Mix a tablespoon of citric acid with a liter (4 ⅓ cups) of water, and stir until dissolved.
 Boil the mixture and then let it sit for 15 minutes.
 After that, dispose of the solution, rinse the inside of your electric kettle, and stand in awe of your brand-new-looking appliance.

 Rinsing after cleaning is important, but you shouldn’t worry too much about a smidge of leftover residue.
 Citric acid is widely used in the food industry, and it’s not only present in all kinds of fruit (including strawberries and pineapple), but also in jams as a preservative, and even in fizzy candy.